 …och under rubriken ”Varför jobba på C.A.G?” listas:

-I believe this is a post for a smaller group of (somewhat nerdy) people, so I will instead write it in English, rather than in Swedish towards the usual Swedish blog audience.
+I believe this post is for a smaller group of somewhat nerdy people, so I will write it in English rather than Swedish for my usual Swedish blog audience.
 Enjoy!

 Page versions: